MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-host.md

 # CFU host

-This folder contains the following:
+The [Host](https://github.com/Microsoft/CFU/tree/master/Host) folder in the CFU repository on GitHub contains the following:

 - A sample CFU driver